-Grading Systems

-Also this school year, the District is transitioning from the traditional letter grading system to a numerical grading system on a scale of 0-100% for students in grades 6-12.
+In August, the Board of Education approved the new Grading Systems Policy 4710, creating a change in the grading system for students in grades 6 through 12.
+This school year, the District is transitioning from the traditional letter grading system to a numerical grading system on a scale of 0-100%.

 The move to a numerical grading system is driven by a commitment to enhance the clarity, accuracy, and fairness in how students are being assessed.

 - Precision and Transparency: Numerical grades provide a more precise representation of a student's performance.
 They offer a clearer picture of the strengths and areas for improvement in each subject, allowing students to understand their progress better. - Feedback and Goal Setting: Numerical grades facilitate specific feedback, which can help students identify their strengths and weaknesses.
 This feedback is essential for setting clear academic goals and making improvements. - College and University Recognition: Many colleges and universities recognize numerical grading systems when evaluating applications.
 By aligning our grading system with these institutions, we aim better to prepare our students for the transition to higher education. - Equity and Fairness: The numerical grading system reduces the subjectivity associated with letter grades, ensuring a more equitable evaluation of student performance. - College and Career Readiness: Preparing students for the future is a fundamental part of our mission.
 Numerical grades empower students to develop a competitive edge in a global academic and job market.